Ovitao/Study-life/sort_and_merge_2_files/readme.txt

 contains functions to sort in alphabetical order and merge in one 2 files or sort 1 file.
-Their declarations are in the top
+Their declarations are in the top of .cpp